National Aeronautics and Space Administration

 Supporting Stations: McMurdo Station

 Research Locations: Sea Ice Runway

-Operation IceBridge makes airborne altimetry, radar and other geophysical measurements to monitor and characterize the cryosphere.
-Icebridge data will improve knowledge of the contribution of the major Arctic and Antarctic ice sheets and sea ice to sea-level rise.
-Major goals include: (1) make airborne altimetry measurements of ice sheets and sea ice to extend and improve the observations begun by ICESat; (2) link measurements made by historical airborne laser altimeters, ICESat, ICESat-2 and CryoSat-2 to allow accurate comparison and production of a long-term, ice-altimetry record; (3) monitor key, rapidly changing areas of Arctic and Antarctic ice to maintain a long-term observation record; and (4) provide data to improve understanding of ice dynamics and better constrain predictive models of sea-level rise and sea-ice cover conditions.
+Operation IceBridge makes airborne altimetry, radar, and other geophysical measurements to monitor and characterize the cryosphere.
+IceBridge data will improve knowledge of the contribution of the major Arctic and Antarctic ice sheets and sea ice to sea-level rise.
+Major goals include: (1) Make airborne altimetry measurements of ice sheets and sea ice to extend and improve the observations begun by the Ice, Cloud, and land Elevation Satellite (ICESat); (2) Link measurements made by historical airborne laser altimeters, ICESat, ICESat-2 and CryoSat-2, to allow accurate comparison and production of a long-term ice-altimetry record; (3) Monitor key, rapidly changing areas of Arctic and Antarctic ice to maintain a long-term observation record; and (4) Provide data to improve understanding of ice dynamics and better constrain predictive models of sea-level rise and sea-ice cover conditions.

 Field Season Overview:

 Up to 45 team members will deploy to McMurdo Station in the austral summer season.
 They will conduct aerial surveys using their own P-3 NASA aircraft, equipped with several geophysical instuments, including laser altimeters, radar systems, digital cameras, a gravimeter, a magnetometer, and several GPS units.
 IceBridge will operate from the Sea Ice runway and is planning to fly every day, weather permitting.
 The general flight length is between 8-10 hours.

 Christy Hansen (Co-PI)